The Water and Wastewater Team

 If the service line is frozen within the inside of the building or dwelling, the owner or occupant shall be notified that it is not a municipal responsibility.
 If the municipal worker determines this on site, the service charge will apply.

-If the Water and Sewer Department determines that the water service line is frozen outside the dwelling or building, the owner or occupant must complete a consent form before any work is started.
+If the Water and Wastewater Department determines that the water service line is frozen outside the dwelling or building, the owner or occupant must complete a consent form before any work is started.
 If there is no inside shut off valve, one must be installed at the owner’s expense.
 An inside shut off valve is necessary because the thawing process required open access to the water service line.

 If the frozen service line is determined to be on the municipal side of the service, then the municipality will be responsible for all expenses to correct the problem.
 The cost of the service will be waived.

-The Water and Sewer Department is required to test all fire hydrants, and flush all watermains throughout the municipal water distribution systems.
+The Water and Wastewater Department is required to test all fire hydrants, and flush all watermains throughout the municipal water distribution systems.
 A complete flushing for all of Sturgeon Falls, Cache Bay and Verner takes place in the spring, and a minor flushing for only the problematic areas in the fall.

 The work may cause some discoloration in the water; however the effect should be minimal.
 If a coloured water problem is encountered in your water service line, flushing the service by letting the cold water run for a short period of time until the water is clear.
 If the colour water persists, please contact the Municipality for assistance.